shchen-idmod/emodpy-typhoid/docs/faq.rst

 At least Python 3.7.7.
 If you are installing a new version of Python, feel free to go all the way forward to a Python 3.9.x.
 3.8 is probably the sweet spot of "known to work and still not considered old".

-What if I want a particular version of emodpy-malaria?
+What if I want a particular version of emodpy-typhoid?
 ======================================================
 ::

-    pip install emodpy-malaria==1.2.3
+    pip install emodpy-typhoid==1.2.3

 Should get you what you need.

-What if I want to make changes to emodpy-malaria and run with those, instead of a released version?
+What if I want to make changes to emodpy-typhoid and run with those, instead of a released version?
 ===================================================================================================

 (This is a duplicate.)